-- Users can update their Gravatar across multiple sites by uploading a single image inside their account.
+- Users can update their Gravatar across multiple sites from their account.

 To use Gravatars, you will first need to create an account here: http://www.gravatar.com

-Log in with your WordPress.com account details …
+Sign in with your WordPress.com account details …

 After uploading your image, crop and save it …

-Choose one of the available ratings for your Gravatar …
+Choose a rating for your Gravatar …

 It will be displayed in blog comments, forums, etc …

 Your Gravatar will also appear inside your own dashboard, in your user profile …

 Although WordPress now automatically integrates with Gravatars, you can manage some of the settings: